 Accentuate the Positive

-Tuning into your deepest wisdom by focusing on what’s going right, while working to eliminate limiting beliefs is its own reward—it just feels better to dwell on what you love about yourself and the world than on everything that irks you.
-And when your head is in a good place, your gut flora also benefits (it’s actually a two-way street!).
+Tuning into your deepest wisdom by focusing on what’s going right, while working to eliminate limiting beliefs, is its own reward—it just feels better to dwell on what you love about yourself and the world than on everything that irks you.
+And when your head is in a good place, your gut flora also benefit (it’s actually a two-way street!).